-From 1999, we started a project to develop an APSDI system called "VCrack" for the Texas Department of Transportation (TxDOT).
-The VCrack system was designed to run at a vehicle speed ranging from 5 to 112 km/h (3 to 70 mph), to characterize cracking distress in real time and report the data via a local network to the database at a given distance interval.
+In 1999 we started a project to develop an APSDI system called "VCrack" for the Texas Department of Transportation (TxDOT).
+The VCrack system was designed to run at a vehicle speed ranging from 5 to 112 km/h (3 to 70 mph), to characterize cracking distress in real time, and to report the data via a local network to the database at a given distance interval.
 The data format was required to be compatible with both the Texas PMIS (pavement management information system) protocol and the AASHTO (American Association of State Highway Transportation Officials) protocol.
-The system also needed to cover the full width of the pavement (3.65m) and 100% of the pavement in traveling distance.
+The system also needed to cover the full width of pavement (3.05m) and 100 percent of the pavement in traveling distance.
 The system has been used by TxDOT for pavement inspections since 2003.
-This paper intends to report the image processing algorithm used in the VCrack for crack detections.
+This paper intends to report the image processing algorithm used in the VCrack system for crack detections.

-System Configuration
+2. System Configuration

-Figure 1 shows a TxDOT pavement inspection vehicle equipped with the VCrack system, which consists of a linescan CCD camera, a PCI frame grabber, and a PC computer.
+Figure 2.1 shows a TxDOT's pavement inspection vehicle equipped with the VCrack system, which consists of a linescan CCD camera, a PCI frame grabber, and a PC computer.
 The linescan camera, mounted in a waterproof enclosure, is a Dalsa Piranha2 camera that has a linear array of 2048 pixels.
-When the camera covers 3.65 m in width, it has a ground resolution of 1.786 mm/pixel.
-The camera captures a line image at a time and sends individual lines to the frame grabber through a high speed Camlink interface.
-Once 512 lines, covering 914.4 mm (3 ft) in distance, are accumulated on the board, an image of 2048 x 512 pixels is transferred to the main memory of the computer.
+When the camera covers 3.05 m in width, it has a ground resolution of 1.488 mm/pixel.
+The camera captures a line image one at a time and sends individual lines to the frame grabber through a high-speed Camlink interface.
+Once 512 lines, covering 0.76 mm (3 ft) in distance, are accumulated on the board, an image of 2048 x 512 pixels is transferred to the main memory of the computer.
 The cumulative lines per image can be set to a different number.
-The line scan rate of the camera can be dynamically adjusted either by the frame grabber or by the computer through Camlink's communication port.
+The line scan rate of the camera is calculated based on the traveling speed and dynamically adjusted by the computer through Camlink's communication port.
 The rate must be synchronized with the vehicle speed to ensure that each line covers exactly the same distance on the pavement.
 The exposure time of the CCD array is also controlled for each scan through the communication port.
-The brightness of the current image can be used to calculate a reasonable exposure time for the next scan to avoid an over or under exposed image.
-It takes about 5 ms to transfer this 8-bit grayscale image from the frame grabber to the system memory, leaving only less than 25 ms for image processing when the vehicle travels at the speed of 112 km/h.
+The brightness of the current image can be used to calculate a reasonable exposure time for the next scan to avoid an over- or under-exposed image.
+It takes about 5 milliseconds to transfer this 8-bit grayscale image from the frame grabber to the system memory, leaving less than 20 ms for the image processing when the vehicle travels at the speed of 112 km/h.
 The VCrack can communicate to the other inspection modules on the vehicle through a local network.
 It supports multiple data clients during run time.
-It also accepts external GPS and time data from other modules for the system synchronization.
+It accepts external GPS and time data from other modules for the system synchronization.